 Which option to choose when charging laptop?

 Furthermore, replacing a proprietary charger when it breaks can be expensive, leading many people to keep it at home.
-While manufacturers don’t recommend using chargers other than their official ones, the emergence of USB-C chargers has really changed the game.
+While manufacturers don’t recommend using chargers other than the official ones, the arrival of USB-C chargers has really changed the game.
 While the ability to use a USB-C charger depends on the laptop, the European Union (EU) recently mandated that mobile devices must be USB-C compliant by the end of this year, and laptops must support USB-C charging by spring 2026.
-This has led many manufacturers, including Apple, to start making MacBooks with USB-C charging even when sold outside the EU.
+This has led many manufacturers, including Apple, to start making MacBooks with USB-C charging even for products sold outside the EU.

 If your laptop still uses a proprietary charger, check to see if it has a USB-C Power Delivery (PD) port.
 Power Delivery is a USB standard that allows for increased charging power, making it easy to charge most laptops.
 Additionally, charging via USB-C PD is safe thanks to its ability to regulate power and manage power, minimizing the risk of damage from overcharging.